Meet Tim: How One Investor House Hacked a Duplex With No Prior Experience

 Is House Hacking for You?

 Not having a mortgage payment sure is nice.
-You could put your entire housing payment towards your investments and creating passive income!
+You could put your entire housing payment toward investing and creating passive income!

-Still, it comes with its own price tags.
+Still, it comes with its own price.
 Tim did much of the renovation work himself, learning as he went along.
 He spent his weekends working while his friends were out having fun.

 And city permit offices and inspectors?
 Bureaucratic red tape and threats of fines over a small wooden patio?
 Pure misery and endless frustration.

 There’s also the close proximity to your tenants.
 You have both a business relationship as landlord and tenant and a personal relationship as neighbors.
 It can work well, like in Tim’s case, but it means choosing renters with extra care.

 I asked Tim: Any final words of advice?